Does this test have other names?

 Why do I need this test?

-You may have this test as part of a routine exam to check for high cholesterol.
+You may need this test as part of a routine exam to check for high cholesterol.

 What other tests might I have along with this test?